MisanthropicBit/sdl_opengl_asteroids/README.rst

 Asteroids clone in C++, SDL and OpenGL
 ======================================

+**A remake of the classic Asteroids game, but with a twist: Your plasma gun slices asteroids in halves!**

 An old project I made for learning SDL and OpenGL.
 Asteroids are sliced into two new asteroids instead of breaking into two smaller, similarly shaped asteroids as in the original Asteroids game.

+This project is also hosted on `Google code <https://code.google.com/p/sdl-opengl-asteroids/>`_.

 Controls
 --------